Quantumke/properties-of--material-design/README.md

 ###   Content is bold, graphic, and intentional

 Bold design creates hierarchy, meaning, and focus.
 Deliberate color choices, edge-to-edge imagery, large-scale typography, and intentional white space create immersion and clarity.
+###   Color, surface, and iconography emphasize actions

+User action is the essence of experience design.
+The primary actions are inflection points that transform the whole design.
+Their emphasis makes core functionality immediately apparent and provides waypoints for the user.